Neuropsychological, Social, Emotional, and Behavioral Outcomes in Children With Cancer

 Who is eligible to participate?

-- Must be currently enrolled on a COG therapeutic study that aims to examine neuropsychological, social, emotional, and/or behavioral functioning
+- The patient must be currently be enrolled or plan to be enrolled on a COG therapeutic study that aims to examine neuropsychological, social, emotional, and/or behavioral functioning

-- Must have receptive and expressive English language skills
+- The patient must have receptive and expressive English language skills

 - Patients with a history of severe or profound mental retardation (i.e. intelligence quotient [IQ] =< 50) are not eligible for enrollment; PLEASE NOTE: Children with a prior history of attention deficit hyperactivity disorder (ADHD) or a specific learning disability (e.g. dyslexia) are eligible for this study